RediSearch/RediSearch/DESIGN.md

 to get direct access to the memory in that key.
 See [https://github.com/RedisLabs/RedisModulesSDK/blob/master/FUNCTIONS.md#redismodule_stringdma](https://github.com/RedisLabs/RedisModulesSDK/blob/master/FUNCTIONS.md#redismodule_stringdma)

-We use this API in the module mainly to encode inverted indexes, but for other auxiliary data structures used.
+We use this API in the module mainly to encode inverted indexes, and for other auxiliary data structures besides that.

-A generic "Buffer" implementation using DMA strings can be found in `redis_buffer.c`.
+A generic "Buffer" implementation using DMA strings can be found in [redis_buffer.c](src/redis_buffer.c).
 It automatically resizes the redis string it uses as raw memory, when the capacity needs to grow.

 ## Inverted index encoding